Frequently Asked Questions

-The ACT sessions usually take place at the Udugu Institute, 42 Harvey Brown Avenue, Milton Park, Harare.
-However, in 2018 the program will be taking place in Bulawayo.
+The 2018 ACT Program will take place at the Tech Village in Bulawayo.
 For those coming from out of town part of your travel costs will be covered.

 Will I receive a certificate or diploma upon completion of the program?

 You will receive a certificate of participation after completion of the program but the ACT program is not an accredited educational program, and therefore will not earn any university credits.

 What if I develop intellectual property during the training program?